 Dogs are cute and dogs are loyal.
 Dogs are fluffy, charming and loveful.
 But sometimes you’ll say “Help! my dog stinks!” when the whole house smells like dog urine and you must figure out how to keep your house smelling fresh with a dog, and how to stop and get rid of the scent.

-- 3. Steam clean carpets when the room smells badly like dog pee
+- 3. Steam clean carpets if the smell of dog pee is strong.

-- 7. Inspect the air filters in the property
+- 7. Inspect the air filters on the property.

-- 10. Use black light to locate invisible stains
+- 10. Use a black light to locate invisible stains.

 - Carefully brush off hair and dust;